loader image

 • The Willie Jack zone consists of a 1.25-kilometer-long gold-in-soil anomaly, with soil sample assay values up to 3.77 g/t Au and rock grab samples up to 9.9 g/t Au.

-• The Swan zone includes a 900m x 700m gold-in-soil anomaly, with soil sample assay values up to 406 ppb Au and grab samples up to 11.7 g/t Au and 212 g/t Ag.
-The Swan zone anomaly is directly adjacent to a historic molybdenum-copper (Mo-Cu) porphyry prospect that was not explored or analyzed for gold.
+• The Swan zone is centered on a ~1.5 x 1.5 km multi-element soil anomaly (Au-As-Ag-Cu-Mo-Sb-Bi), with soil sample assay values up to 406 ppb Au and grab samples up to 11.7 g/t Au, 212 g/t Ag, and 0.81% Cu.
+Recent geophysical surveys have identified a co-incident chargeable feature 2.1 x 1.4 km in size, suggesting the presence of a mineralized porphyry system.
+The Swan zone anomaly is directly adjacent to a historic molybdenum-copper porphyry prospect that was not explored or analyzed for gold.

 Location